yinacobian/modELISA-S/README.md

 ## Experimental setup

-Modified ELISA to detect antobodies that bind to viral antigens.
+Modified ELISA to detect antibodies that bind to viral antigens.

 A) Experimental setup